Ghana International

 The Ghana International is an international badminton tournament, which was planned to be hosted by Badminton Association of Ghana after a long break for the first time in 2017 since 1989.
+The tournament had been scheduled to be held from 20 to 23 July 2017 and was graded as International Series, a Level 4 badminton tournament.
 However, the tournament was cancelled.
-The tournament had been scheduled to be held from 20–23 July 2017 and was graded as International Series, a Level 4 badminton tournament.